 Some of the treatment approaches we use to help suicidal individuals may include:

 Family therapy: Family therapy can help loved ones understand what you are going through and allow them to be a part of the healing process.
-Sessions are held once a week and allow the time for you and your loved ones to work on coping skills, improve communication, and reframe the family dynamic.
+Sessions are held once a week at our clinic and allow the time for you and your loved ones to work on coping skills, improve communication, and reframe the family dynamic.
 In addition to family therapy, regular visitation time is scheduled.

 - Recreational therapist